k26rahul/DBMS-Notes-December-2023/Chapter-9/Caching.md

 **What is Caching?**

-- Caching is a technique in DBMS that speeds up performance by storing often-used data temporarily for quick access.
-- 👉 resulting in quicker access and reduced load on the main database.
+- Caching is a technique in DBMS that speeds up performance by storing often-used data temporarily for **quicker access** and **reduced load on the main database**.

 **Terminologies:**